2014 Event Calendar

 Late August-Early September

 Salmon are usually spawned on Tuesdays with three spawning days typical.
 Watch the action from the viewing platform at the adult holding ponds.
 Also visit the nursery to see the eggs being rinsed and placed in the egg stacks.
+Spawning begins early in the morning and may take three to six hours.

 Wenatchee River Salmon Festival